UPDATE 1-Bombardier to supply, maintain 750 rail carriages for UK's South Western

 (Adds details)

-June 20 Canadian plane and train manufacturer Bombardier Inc has signed a $1.14 billion contract to supply passenger trains to the two new operators of Britain's South Western rail franchise.
+June 20 (Reuters) - Canadian plane and train manufacturer Bombardier Inc has signed a $1.14 billion contract to supply passenger trains to the two new operators of Britain's South Western rail franchise.

 Bombardier Transportation will sell and maintain 750 Bombardier Aventra rail carriages to Britain's FirstGroup and Hong Kong's MTR Corp.